rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 So, you can literally use just one single plugin to generate Google feed for all Google Shopping services and start making the most out of Google’s services to increase sales.

-== Facebook Catalog & Instagram Shopping Feed ==
+==⭐ Facebook Catalog & Instagram Shopping Feed ⭐==

 Facebook Dynamic Ads or Facebook Shop is currently among the top priorities for any online shop to promote and sell products, simply due to the targeted audience that Facebook can bring in.

 For that, creating an accurate WooCommerce Facebook product feed is cruical.

-With Product Feed Manager, you will get a pre-built merchant template for Facebook Catalog that will come with all the required attributes to successfully generate a WooCommerce Facebook Feed (Facebook product catalog feed).
+With Product Feed Manager, you will get a pre-built merchant template for Facebook Catalog that comes with all the required attributes to successfully generate a **WooCommerce Facebook Feed** (Facebook product catalog feed).

-All you need to do is simply select Facebook Catalog from the merchant list, check and assign the values to the require facebook product catalog feed attributes, and publish the meta feed.
-Product Feed WooCommerce made it pretty simple.
+All you need to do is simply

+- Select Facebook Catalog from the merchant list,
+- Check and assign the values to the required Facebook product catalog feed attributes,
+- Publish the meta feed.

-Just like Facebook, Instagram shop marketing (Instagram shop) is another big medium you can rely on when trying to increase your online sales.
+Just like Facebook, Instagram shop marketing (Instagram shop) is another big marketplace you can rely on when trying to increase your online sales.

 This plugin will let you generate an Instagram Shopping Feed accurately too - just like the WooCommerce Facebook Product feed, real quick.

+== ⭐ TikTok Shopping feed ⭐ ==
+TikTok has been one of the most popular social media channels for the last couple of years and business owners are making a ton of money from it.

+Product Feed Manager For WooCommerce will now help you create TikTok feed for your products and promote them on TikTok.

+All you have to do is,

+- Map products available for sale on your store to TikTok shop’s categories
+- Choose WooCommerce products that you would like to display on your TikTok Shop
+- Select, sync, and sell only what you want on TikTok Shop

-== Bing Shopping feed ==
+== ⭐ Bing Shopping feed ⭐==

 Next to Google, Bing is probably a prime SERP that people prefer.
 And recently, the Bing Shopping marketplace is on the rise.